• Subscribe

 Okada Manila Exposed – Surveillance Voyeurism

-As at the time of writing, the video is accessible outside the Philippines and within the Philippines with the use of a VPN.
+As at the time of writing, the video is accessible outside the Philippines, and also within the Philippines with the use of a VPN.

 The report alleges that at least eight Okada Manila surveillance operators were discovered engaging in mass voyeurism targeting unsuspecting Filipina women via surveillance cameras and that monitoring reports were falsified to make it look like high-stakes gaming tables were being observed instead.

-It also alleges that Okada’s Vice President of Surveillance at the time of the incidents, Mike Waite, tried to bury the evidence rather than report the crimes to Okada Manila’s Human Resources department or relevant authorities, and further claims that some of those responsible for the crimes have not only kept their jobs but were even promoted since the scandal became known internally.
+It also alleges that Okada’s Vice President of Surveillance at the time, Mike Waite, tried to bury the evidence rather than report the crimes to Okada Manila’s Human Resources department or relevant authorities, and further claims that some of those responsible for the crimes have not only kept their jobs but were even promoted since the scandal became known internally.

 The report alleges that HR was instructed to abandon and block any investigation into the issue and that these instructions were issued by a board member who is reportedly an ally of Waite.